scar1377/intro-week-solution/day-2/data-variables/exercises/instructions.md

 You need to think carefully about the data types you will use for each variable

 - Create a variable called `firstName` and assign it a value represent in your name.
-Log this variable and log its type
+Log this variable and log its type.

 - Create a variable called `lastName` and assign it a string.
 Log this variable and log its type